adispen/gcp-scheduled-cf/blog.md

 ```

 ### Creating the Cloud Function
- Now that our code is in the cloud we need to create the Cloud Function itself.
+ Now that our code is in the cloud, we need to create the Cloud Function itself.
 At the time of writing
  GCP support for Python Cloud Functions is in beta and only supports a `python3.7` runtime.
  ```hcl-terraform
 resource "google_cloudfunctions_function" "hello_world_function" {